John Stanley – 20th March 1355

 ‘It’s nonsense!
 The axe can never compare with the sword.
 It is not for nothing that the sword is used during the knighting ceremony.
 The sword is the weapon of choice of a knight.
 Using axes in the way that you use them shows your low breeding and as for being unassailable, all I would do is keep my distance and fell you with an arrow.’

-Every time John received a complement from one of the trainers, Ewan made a point of criticising John as soon as they were in private.
+Every time John received a compliment from one of the trainers, Ewan made a point of criticising John as soon as they were in private.
 John persuaded himself that what was happening to him was an elaborate initiation ceremony.

 One night his bed was soaked with water and another night he found a dead rat in it.

-After nearly two weeks of this a protest ended with Ewan enlisting the help of the other two to give John another beating.
+After nearly two weeks of this, a protest ended with Ewan enlisting the help of the other two to give John another beating.
 This time, Ewan’s feet were brought into play.

 John was badly bruised and for the first time in his life felt despair.